![]() |

 The Alabama inmate is deemed not credible.
 He is just a prisoner who is trying to get out early, so he is returned to the facility.

-Both the inmate and the man he accused are removed from the suspects list.
+Both the inmate and the man he accused are removed from the suspect list.

 He says to consider any other scenario would be too “hard to face.”